Riesz transform on manifolds with quadratic curvature decay: Estimates on the Riesz kernel

 \subsection{Assumptions}

-In the section, we assume that $(M^n,g)$ is a complete Riemannian manifold with a based point $o\in M$ satisfying the following conditions : \begin{enumerate}[i)] \item A quadratic decay control on the negative part of the Ricci curvature
+In this section, we assume that $(M^n,g)$ is a complete Riemannian manifold with a based point $o\in M$ satisfying the following conditions: \begin{enumerate}[i)] \item A quadratic decay on the negative part of the Ricci curvature

-\item There are positive constants $\mu$ and $C$, such that we have the Relative Faber-Krahn inequality : for any ball $B\subset M$ and any domain $\Omega\subset B$
+\item There are positive constants $\mu$ and $C$, such that the relative Faber-Krahn inequality holds: for any ball $B\subset M$ and any domain $\Omega\subset B$

-\item for some positive constants $c$ and $\nu>2$, we have the reverse doubling condition for anchored balls :
+\item For some positive constants $c$ and $\nu>2$, we have the reverse doubling condition (RD${}_{\nu}$) for anchored balls:

-\end{enumerate} \begin{rem} The limitation $\nu>2$ is not essential, we can handle the case where $\nu>1$ but the estimate on the Riesz kernel are more complicated and the conclusion of the main theorem are interesting only when $\nu>2$.
-Indeed the Relative Faber-Krahn hypothesis implies that the Risez transform is bounded on all $L^p$, $p\in (1,2]$ ( \cite{CD}). \end{rem}
+\end{enumerate} \begin{rem} The limitation $\nu>2$ is not essential, we can handle the case where $\nu>1$ as well but in the case $\nu\in (1,2]$, the estimate on the Riesz kernel is more complicated and the conclusion of the main theorem are interesting only when $\nu>2$.
+Indeed the relative Faber-Krahn hypothesis implies that if $p\in (1,2]$, then the Riesz transform is bounded on all $L^p$ (\tref{thm:CD} or \cite{CD}). \end{rem}